 The normative framework of the ICC left the extent of due process guarantees granted to suspects in domestic investigations and prosecutions somewhat unclear.
 According to the chapeaux of Article 17(2) of the Rome Statute, in determining unwillingness the Court must have regard to the principles of due process recognized by international law and subparagraph (c) of the same provision ensures that domestic proceedings are conducted independently and impartially.
 Moreover, Article 55(2)(c) of the Rome Statute expressly grants the right to legal assistant to persons questioned during investigation by national authorities.
 These provisions taken together allowed certain room for manouevre when it comes to assessing Libya’s unwillingness in the light of the lack of legal representation.
 The judges had to make a normative determination as to the qualitative aspect of the violation of Mr. Al Senussi’s rights and the impact of this violation on the admissibility proceedings.

-The Appeals Chamber final assessment chose to exercise its discretion to uphold the principle of complementarity rather than expand the demands on state’s degree of compliance with human rights law.
+The Appeals Chamber in its final assessment chose to exercise its discretion to uphold the principle of complementarity rather than expand the demands on state’s degree of compliance with human rights law.
 The judges acknowledged that legal representation may become fatal in this case but, at the same time, it was not Libya’s unwillingness that prevented the appointment of legal counsel in domestic proceedings but rather the security situation in the country.
 The Appeal Chamber decided that the purpose of admissibility proceedings is not to rule on human rights matters thus to render a case admissible to the ICC the violation in question must be "so egregious that the proceedings can no longer be regarded as being capable of providing any genuine form of justice to the accused.”

 In the following rather apologetic paragraph the judges acknowledged that they do not wish to downplay the importance of legal counsel in the present case, but the nature of breach did not reach the required threshold.
 The Appeal Chamber further clarified that references to due process, independence and impartiality in Article 17(2) of the Rome Statute primarily refer to the situations when the suspect may evade justice as a result of the State not being willing to genuinely investigate and prosecute.
 The violations of the rights of suspect per se are not sufficient for finding unwillingness, and, accepting otherwise, would bring the ICC very close to a human rights court overseeing domestic jurisdictions, which is inconsistent with the intentions of Article 17.